Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 EEG signals are always recorded as a difference between two electrodes, the 'active' electrode and the 'reference' electrode.
 The choice of reference can have a significant impact on the recorded EEG signals.
 Here, we re-reference the EEG data to the average of all electrodes.

-<span style="color:#1496BB">Question: What is the significance of re-referencing in EEG data analysis?
-How might different reference choices influence the analysis results?</span>
+>Question: What is the significance of re-referencing in EEG data analysis?
+How might different reference choices influence the analysis results?

 ```python